dogweather/forkful/content/en/arduino/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?

-Error handling in your programs catches the things unforeseen that'll try to trip you up.
-You do it to keep your Arduino from having a meltdown when the unexpected occurs.

 ## How to:
 Let's say your Arduino's reading a sensor that may occasionally produce out-of-range values.
 Here's how you might handle that:

 ```Arduino